 Princeton Bridge Year

-The Princeton Bridge Year Program is an innovative, nine-month, tuition-free program that allows newly admitted undergraduates the opportunity to engage in community service work in another country prior to the start of their freshman year.
+The Princeton Bridge Year Program is a nine-month, tuition-free program that allows newly admitted undergraduates the opportunity to engage in community service work in another country prior to the start of their freshman year.

 While abroad, Bridge Year participants volunteer in nongovernmental organizations, schools, clinics and other institutions serving the needs of local communities.
 Participants also study the local language, live with carefully selected families, and engage in a variety of cultural enrichment activities, all of which helps Bridge Year volunteers integrate more easily into the host culture.
 In addition to supporting the needs of local communities, Bridge Year aims to provide participants with a greater international perspective and broader intercultural skills, an opportunity for personal growth and reflection, and a deeper appreciation of service in both a local and international context.